Maintenance Maintenance — Do I Need to Dissolve Pool Shock? Complete Dissolution Guide

 Testing After Shocking

-Wait at least 30 minutes after adding dissolved shock before testing chlorine levels.
+Wait at least 30 minutes (longer for larger pools) after adding dissolved shock before testing chlorine levels.
 For accurate readings, test when the pump has been running to ensure proper mixing.
 Your target free chlorine level depends on your stabilizer (CYA) level - higher CYA requires higher chlorine levels for effective sanitization.

 Retest chlorine levels the following morning.
 If you lose more than 1 ppm overnight, continue the SLAM process until you achieve stable chlorine levels with clear, algae-free water.